No matter who you are, we can all do with a helping hand, a shoulder to lean on, or someone to shine a light on the path ahead.

 A new coach, named Rhonda, is having trouble moving her coaching business forward.
 A seasoned coach, Kristina, with years of successful experience, offers to show Rhonda some ways to fully realize her incredible potential.
 Rhonda meets with Kristina weekly and asks specific questions to build her business.

-Kristina helps to guide Rhonda with her personal path to success and help her develop broader life coaching questions, which Rhonda soaks in and immediately puts in action.
+Kristina helps to guide Rhonda along her personal path to success and help her develop broader life coaching questions, which Rhonda soaks in and immediately puts in action.

 The Benefits of These Approaches